 LLC Name Reservation Fee

-To reserve a name for an LLC in New York, you must pay a $20 fee.
-This fee is nonrefundable, so it's important to ensure that the name chosen is perfect for the business.
-You can reserve the name for up to 60 days.
+To reserve a name for an LLC in New York, you must pay a $20 fee to the New York Department of State.
+It is crucial to choose a perfect name for your business, as the fee cannot be recovered.
+New York allows you to reserve the selected name for up to 60 days.

 LLC Annual Fees

 Other fees may be applicable, such as New York City business taxes.

-When it comes to the costs associated with forming an LLC in New York, one of the most significant expenses is attorney fees.
+Regarding the costs associated with forming an LLC in New York, one of the most significant expenses is attorney fees.

-When interviewing potential lawyers, be sure to ask about their experience with LLCs and find out what kind of support you'll receive throughout the process.
+When interviewing potential lawyers, ask about their experience with LLCs and find out what kind of support you'll receive throughout the process.